OHDSI/Vocabulary-v5.0/NAACCR/SOURCES.md

 **History:** Before v26, this module scraped 954 HTML documentation files from the same repository.
-The HTML files include SSDI items without distinguishing them from generic items, requiring a post-hoc suppression filter.
-The CSV source is the authoritative machine-readable form of the same data and is strictly better.
+The HTML files include SSDI items without distinguishing them from generic items, requiring a post-hoc suppression filter, and include large ICD and ICD-O reference tables that belong to other OMOP vocabularies.
+The CSV lookup tables are the authoritative machine-readable form of the same data and are strictly better: no HTML parsing, no SSDI contamination, and scope is limited to the Demographic section where the geographic and demographic lookup tables live.

 ---